 With all this in mind, where do businesses go from here?
 For Simon, it’s not about shifting thinking, but acknowledging that unconscious bias exists and creating new norms that remove the need to make decisions that encourage bias.

-“Research tells us we can’t re-educate out of these decisions but we have to re-design processes.” he says.
+“Research tells us we can’t re-educate out of these decisions but we have to re-design processes.”

 He encourages businesses to reject the idea of culture fit and instead bank on individualities: “The new norms come from a combination of difference and that’s where you get the dividends from diversity.”